oshodiS/RepoAgent/markdown_docs/repo_agent/runner.md

 **Runner**: The Runner class is responsible for managing the document generation and update process.

 **Attributes**:
-- `absolute_project_hierarchy_path`: A string representing the absolute path of the project hierarchy.
+- `absolute_project_hierarchy_path`: A string representing the absolute path to the project hierarchy.
 - `project_manager`: An instance of the ProjectManager class responsible for managing the project.
 - `change_detector`: An instance of the ChangeDetector class responsible for detecting changes in the repository.
 - `chat_engine`: An instance of the ChatEngine class responsible for generating documentation using chat completion.